 - Drop down to your hands and knees—so you can see what your child sees and remove potential hazards.

-- Cover all accessible electrical outlets—outlet covers with sliding doors are best.
+- Cover all accessible electrical outlets—outlet covers with sliding doors are the easiest to use correctly.

 - Install cabinet and drawer locks in the kitchen and bathroom—add toilet-lid locks, too.
 (Consider keeping one low cabinet unlocked and stocked only with items your child can play with, like Tupperware containers.)

 - Store medications, household poisons and cleaners up high, out of reach.

-- Install baby gates at the top and bottom of stairs.
+- Install secure baby gates at the top and bottom of stairs.

 - Bracket TVs and tall furniture to the wall.

 - Cut or tie up cords for window coverings so they are out of reach.

 - Install window stops in any accessible window more than 6 feet off the ground, to keep it from opening more than 4 inches.

-- Lock up any guns in your home in a gun safe or lock box.
+- Keep guns unloaded, out of reach, and locked up in a gun safe or lock box.
 Lock up ammunition separately.

 - Install four-sided fencing, self-closing gate latches and door alarms around swimming pools.

-Remember that no amount of childproofing replaces the most important part of keeping your child safe—active adult supervision, but supervision alone does not prevent accidents.
+Remember that no amount of childproofing replaces active adult supervision, but supervision alone does not prevent accidents.
 For more information about childproofing, watch the video below and/or contact us online or via email at [email protected].